weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ![Obtain service token for Weave Cloud](weave-cloud-token-screenshot.png)

-Return to your Docker Window and launch the Weave Cloud probes:
+Return to the Docker Window and then launch the Weave Cloud probes using the token you obtained above:

 ~~~bash
 curl --silent --location https://git.io/scope --output /usr/local/bin/scope